openebs-archive/openebs-docs/docs/tsg_collect_logs.md

 - The purpose of Logger is to obtain debug-information/quick logs in clusters where more standard logging frameworks like EFK are not already configured.
 Logger creates a simple support bundle which can be provided to debug teams.
 - This may be the case with most "non-production/development" infrastructures.

+### Where is the Logger found?

+You can find the Logger file at [https://github.com/openebs/test-storage/blob/master/logger/debugjob.yaml](https://github.com/openebs/test-storage/blob/master/logger/debugjob.yaml).

 ### How does Logger work?

 Logger uses the following tool/command to work.